 If you are interested in finding information on specific Asian-American alumni, faculty, and other Columbians, the following resources are good places to start your search.
 For additional resources please consult our research guides for Alumni Searches and Faculty Searches.

 Please note that the physical collections noted here are non-circulating materials available only at the Rare Book & Manuscript Library (RBML) reading room.
 In order to use the University Archives collections at the Rare Book & Manuscript Library (RBML), visitors are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
-Once you have created your Special Collections Research Account, you will be able to request the boxes directly from the finding aid or from the CLIO online library catalog record.
-For more information on how to access our collections, check out our Research & Access website
+Once you have created your Special Collections Research Account, you will be able to schedule an appointment and request the boxes directly from the finding aid or from the CLIO online library catalog record.

 Alumni registers and directories can confirm dates and degrees, but also offer some information about the alum’s life after graduation.
 Registers often have geographical indexes but do not normally include demographic information.
 However, in the 1990s, Columbia College published three such directories, including the Asian Alumni Directory of Columbia College (1992).